looppulse/simulator/README.md

 2. Under terminal, cd into `app/BES`

 3. Execute `JSON_PATH=[PATH_TO_YOUR_SIMULATION_SEED] meteor --port=3000`, the BES server will start up and process your simulation seed, you should see generated beacon events in your terminal and in your firebase endpoint right away.
+(Read above if it complains about missing packages)